christophgomez/SmartDJ/README.md

 ### Server Setup:

-Download the project and cd into the `smart-dj-frontend-backend` folder, then run:
+Download the project and cd into the root folder, then run:

 ```bash
 npm install